-A Wider Bridges Virtual Leadership Missions to Israel are tailored for the online era, bringing together influential LGBTQ leaders and providing a balanced, sophisticated, deep look at the local LGBTQ community, Israel’s strategic imperatives, the diverse society, the rich culture, and iconic sites of the land.
+A Wider Bridges Virtual Leadership Conferences to Israel are tailored for the online era, bringing together influential LGBTQ leaders and providing a balanced, sophisticated, deep look at the local LGBTQ community, Israel’s strategic imperatives, the diverse society, the rich culture, and iconic sites of the land.

 See what our alums have to say about our missions

 This experience was abundant and life changing!
 I felt so grateful to be included on a mission with some many inspiring individuals.
 Thank you for sharing the gift of knowledge, awareness and hope!
 I felt like I was a part of something bigger than me and left feeling filled with love and inspired to be more fearless.

 It felt like a true people to people experience, like we were meeting “our” people in Israel.
 For me, meeting with the folks who work for LGBTQ equality in religious communities felt particularly special because I come from a religious community here.